movietheater/movietheater/README.md

 ## Requirements:
 * Free API key from (https://www.omdbapi.com) to obtain information about the media
-* MediaPlayer (https://github.com/movietheater/mediaplayer) for playing media in fullscreen with a press of a button from the webpage
+* MediaPlayer (https://github.com/movietheater/mediaplayer) for playing media in fullscreen with a press of a button from the webpage.

 ## Installation:
 ```python